 High Hamstring Tendinopathy

-It’s also known as proximal hamstring tendinopathy or high hamstring tendinitis and refers to inflammation of the common origin (ischial tuberosity) of the hamstring muscles.
-The origin is where the muscle attaches to the bone.
+It’s also known as proximal hamstring tendinopathy or high hamstring tendinitis and refers to inflammation or irritation of the common origin (ischial tuberosity) of the hamstring muscles.
+The origin is where the muscles tendon attaches to the bone in your buttock.

 Having a quick internet search there seem to be 3 main causes or reasons associated with the onset